deajan/backup-bench/README.md

 ## Why

 I am currently using multiple backup programs to achieve my needs.
 As of today, I use Graham Keeling's burp https://github.com/grke/burp to backup windows machines, and borg backup to backup QEMU VM images.
 Graham decided to remove it's deduplication (protocol 2) and stick with rsync based backups (protocol 1), which isn't compatible with my backup strategies.
-I've also tried out bupstash which I found to be quite quick, but which produces bigger backups when dealing with small files (probably because of the chunk size?).
+I've also tried out bupstash which I found to be quite quick, but which produces bigger backups remotely when dealing with small files (probably because of the chunk size?).

 Anyway, I am searching for a good allrounder, so I decided to give all the deduplication backup solutions a try, and since I am configuring them all, I thought why not make my results available to anyone, with a script so everything can be reproduced easily.